Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs

 In the systehtic CMDP, we choose $\vert \cS\vert = 3,\vert \cA\vert=3,H=3.$ The detailed parameters of the CMDP in the first experiment are shown in Table \ref{tab:tran}, \ref{tab:re_r} and \ref{tab:re_u}.

-We executed the pruning phase (Triple-Q) over $100,000$ episodes and repeated it for $10$ times, followed by the refinement phase over $1,000,000$ episodes.
+We executed the pruning phase (Triple-Q) over $100,000$ episodes and repeated it for $10$ times, followed by the refinement phase and identification phase over $7,000,000$ episodes for each.
 Since the problem has only one constraint, the optimal policy has only one stochastic decision, which can be decided by evaluating the frequencies of two greedy policies.
 The identified policy is shown in Table \ref{tab:ide}.
 We can see that the policy only takes one stochastic decision.
 The cumulative reward and cumulative utility we get for our learned policy are $1.561$ and $2.016,$ which is close to the optimal solution $1.573$ and $2.$